Java syntax: Packages

-Classes with the public modifier must be placed in the files with the same name and java extension and put into nested folders corresponding to the package name.
-The above class com.myapp.mylibrary.MyClass will have the following path: com/myapp/mylibrary/MyClass.java.
+Classes with the public modifier must be placed in the files with the same name and .java extension and put into nested folders corresponding to the package name.
+The above class org.wikipedia.examples.Foo will have the following path: org/wikipedia/examples/Foo.java.

 Modules

-Modules are used to group packages and tightly control what packages belong to the public API.
-Contrary to Jar files, modules explicitly declare which modules they depend on, and what packages they export.
+Modular programming (modules) is used to group packages and tightly control what packages belong to the public API.
+Contrary to JAR files, modules explicitly declare which modules they depend on, and what packages they export.
 Explicit dependency declarations improve the integrity of the code, by making it easier to reason about large applications and the dependencies between software components.

-The module declaration is placed in a file named module-info.java at the root of the module’s source-file hierarchy.
+The module declaration is placed in a file named module-info.java at the root of the module's source-file hierarchy.
 The JDK will verify dependencies and interactions between modules both at compile-time and runtime.

-For example, the following module declaration declares that the module com.foo.bar depends on another com.foo.baz module, and exports the following packages: com.foo.bar.alpha and com.foo.bar.beta:
+For example, the following module declaration declares that the module org.wikipedia.bar depends on another org.wikipedia.baz module, and exports the following packages: org.wikipedia.bar.alpha and org.wikipedia.bar.beta: